Find out why you always feel tired in the morning and how you can leverage your circadian rhythm for more energy and productivity in the morning.

 Lack of Sunlight

 Sunlight acts as a cue to begin the day, and the body has a natural response to this stimulus.
-Aim to get sunlight exposure in your room or within half an hour of waking up in order to allow for best results and energy benefits.
+Aim to get sunlight exposure within half an hour of waking up in order to allow for circadian alignment and energy benefits.
+If you do use a sleep mask or blackout curtains, make sure that when you wake up you are immediately opening the window or going for a walk outside to get sunlight into your eyes.

-Another way is to consider getting a timed lamp alarm.
+Another option to consider getting a timed lamp alarm.
 You can set the light to gradually increase before fully turning on at the designated wake-up time.
 This can mimic a sunrise.
-From there, consider getting natural light soon after waking as this is more effective than artificial lighting.
+From there, consider getting natural light soon after waking as this is significantly more effective than artificial lighting.

 Caffeine